 St. Catherine University admits students regardless of race, color, national and ethnic origin, sexual orientation, age, religion, creed, disability, marital status, status with regard to public assistance, membership or activity in state or local commission, and sex1 to all the rights, privileges, programs and activities generally accorded to or made available to students at the University.
 The University does not discriminate on the basis of race, color, national and ethnic origin, sexual orientation, age, religion, creed, disability, marital status, status with regard to public assistance, membership or activity in state or local commission, and sex1 in administration of its educational policies, admission policies, scholarship and loan programs, and athletic and other school-administered programs.
 The University does not discriminate on the basis of handicap in admission or access to, or treatment in, its programs and activities.

 The Director of Human Resources is responsible for coordinating the University's compliance with Title IX of the Education Amendments of 1972, the Rehabilitation Act of 1973 and the American Disabilities Act of 1990 and all other applicable laws and regulations prohibiting discrimination in programs for students.
-The Director of Human Resources is Susan Sexton.
+The interim director of Human Resources is Sarah Schnell.

 1 The University does not admit men into its baccalaureate programs in the College for Women.